-The 1-hour mid-term examination will be held on October 22 at 7pm.
+The 1.5-hour mid-term examination will be held on October 28 at 7pm.
 The midterm exam rooms will be announced.
 The exam will consist of multiple-choice and true-false questions and will be worth 30% of the final grade.
-DVDs are also for the exam.
+DVDs are also for the exam (if played during the lectures).